aaronj1335/aaronj1335.github.com/_posts/2013-06-15-the-problem-with-the-professors-code.md

 ## coding style

-you might have noticed the function inserts spaces before colons and after the function parameters list. additionally the file names (along with the other file names in the project) are capitalized. this is non-standard style, and it doesn't conform to [PEP-8][pep8], [the google python styleguide][googlepystyle], [the python standard libraries][stdlib], or major community projects like [django][].
+you might have noticed the professor's implementation has spaces before colons and after the function parameters list. additionally the file names (along with the other file names in the project) are capitalized. this is non-standard style, and it doesn't conform to [PEP-8][pep8], [the google python styleguide][googlepystyle], [the python standard libraries][stdlib], or major community projects like [django][].